 Your agent must follow your oral and written instructions, as well as your moral and religious beliefs, if they are known.
-You can put written instructions on the health care proxy form.
-If your wishes or beliefs are unknown, your agent is legally required to act in your best interest.
+If these are unknown, your agent is legally required to make decisions about your health in your best interest when you can't.